Flashcards in Topic 3 Deck (55):

 What is Jesus’ ethical teaching of social justice?

--Jesus addresses people spiritual as well as physical needs especially helping the poor
+-Jesus addresses people spiritual as well as physical needs especially helping the poor and striving for fairness and equality

 -this is shown in parables such as the sheep and goat that carry timless morals